TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Usage:
-While in ACC Heli (full menu), or in-mission (small menu) Hold the weapon <Reload> button (default R on keyboard, or B on controller) for a second to toggle the mod menu.
+While in ACC Heli (full menu), or in-mission (small menu) Hold the weapon <Reload> button (default R on keyboard, or B on controller) for a second to toggle the mod menu when in the ACC
+Or hold <Quick dive> (space key or X button)when in mission.

 (modding limitation, currently no know way to detect if in idroid menu where navigation keys conflict) So toggle mod menu on, change setting, toggle it off before you use idroid.